uitsmijter/Documentation/content/general/about.md

 Uitsmijter is a versatile OAuth2 authorization server and a Kubernetes Middleware for Traefik.

-On one side it provides a flexible and powerful basis for new projects, on the other hand it has been built with the focus to comfortably bring existing, mostly monolithic applications into the microservice, cloud- and multi-cloud world.
+On one hand, it provides a flexible and powerful basis for new projects; on the other hand, it has been built with the focus of comfortably bringing existing, mostly monolithic applications into the microservice, cloud, and multi-cloud world.

-It offers multi-tenant single sign-on via secure, low-maintenance and easy-to-implement middleware, as well as protocol-compliant OAuth 2.0 authorization workflows.
-Both processes work hand in hand and, after minimal and easy-to-understand configuration in a short time after foolproof and fully automated (Infrastructure As Code) installation.
+It offers multi-tenant single sign-on via secure, low-maintenance, and easy-to-implement middleware, as well as protocol-compliant OAuth 2.0 authorization workflows.
+Both processes work hand in hand and, after minimal and easy-to-understand configuration, can be operational in a short time following foolproof and fully automated (Infrastructure as Code) installation.

-A company-wide login can be put into operation within the shortest possible time in a vendor-neutral manner and without data specifications on your user profiles, even without changing the user database.
-It is important that your data contents and data structures as well as the data management can be determined by you at any time.
+A company-wide login can be put into operation in the shortest possible time in a vendor-neutral manner without data specifications for your user profiles, and even without changing the user database.
+It is important that your data content, data structures, and data management can be determined by you at any time.

-Uitsmijter does not bring its own user data storage, but offers interfaces to use your existing databases and services in a simple, secure and elegant way.
+Uitsmijter does not provide its own user data storage but offers interfaces to use your existing databases and services in a simple, secure, and elegant way.

 Read more [about our motivation](/general/motivation) for Uitsmijter